 By definition, a diversified investment portfolio shouldn't be heavily weighted in one stock—it should be spread out among different types of investments to minimize risk and maximize returns.

-A handy rule of thumb, courtesy of Investopedia: Don't allocate more than 5 to 10 percent of your portfolio to any one investment.
+A handy rule of thumb: Don't allocate more than 5 to 10 percent of your portfolio to any one investment.

 This is especially true when it comes to your company's stock.

 The last thing you want is to be unemployed and see your nest egg decimated at the same time if something happens to the company.